-I already spent a ton of time analyzing the most attractive states to buy real estate based on migration trends and valuations.
-Now all I’ve got to do is identify the top cities from the top states.
+In a previous post, I already spent a ton of time analyzing the most attractive states to buy real estate based on migration trends and valuations.
+Now all I've got to do is identify the top cities from the top states.
+With the pandemic, the calculus of deciding the best cities to buy real estate have slightly changed.

-Cities like San Francisco, New York City, Seattle, LA, and Washington DC are getting quite crowded.
+Cities like New York City, LA, and Washington DC are crowded.
 Prices are high and people are getting fed up with the constant traffic.
+More people want more space as well due to the pandemic.
+As a result, more people are moving to lower cost and lower density areas of the country.

 As a family man now, I'd personally love more space and safer streets for my kids.
 But to buy a 10,000 square foot lot in San Francisco would probably cost me over $20 million if one were ever available!